prideout/prideout.github.com/_posts/2012-03-01-strings-inside-vertex-buffers.md

 This is legal.
 It's important to use the `IPointer` suffix for `glVertexAttrib`, otherwise GL will try to normalize your values instead of passing them straight through.

-I did something similar render text on my Toon shading demo:
+I did something similar to render text on my Toon shading demo:

 ![SimpleText Screenshot]({{ BASE_PATH }}/assets/thumbnails/SimpleText-halved.png)